BillyPragSec/billypragsec.github.io/index.md

 research forward and of encouraging its adoption by the industry.
 In particular, as the 'assume breach' mindset becomes the norm, Active Defenses are becoming one of the most promising solutions.

 Traditionally, information security distinguishes the roles of the attacker and the defender.
 The attacker is active: he gathers information, explores the system, finds vulnerabilities, and executes exploits; while the defender is passive: he collects and monitors the system logs and tries to detect malicious behavior via attack signatures.
 The attacker knows very well who the victim is, while the defender often has limited information about the attackers, their methods, and their real motivations.
-This imbalance makes more difficult to defend computer systems and helps the attackers to remain undetected for long periods of time (today it takes on average 40+ days to reveal an attack [*]).
+This imbalance makes it more difficult to defend computer systems and helps the attackers to remain undetected for long periods of time.

 **Active defense** can mitigate these problems by finding ways to proactively engage with the attackers during the early stages of the attack lifecycle.
 This can be implemented in various ways, such as by mutating/diversifying the system (i.e, Moving